“Sometimes the most beautiful thing is precisely the one that comes unexpectedly and unearned.” — Anna Freud

 Shortly after, she met Eva Rosenfeld, a foster mother who took in one of the children that Anna assisted.
 Upon their meeting, Anna offered to stay and help with children, including through psychoanalysis.
 The two began an affair and eventually fell in love.

 Anna's father successfully ended the relationship when he began analyzing Eva and convinced her she was a heterosexual woman who needed to go back to her husband.
-This was not his first time.
+This was not his first attempt in the realm of conversion therapy.
 Anna's mother was said to be in a long term relationship with a woman before meeting Sigmund; when the relationship ended poorly, he sent hundreds of letters convincing her of her heterosexuality and love for him.

 After much time, Anna essentially became a co-parent to Dorothy's children.
 She and Dorothy stayed together until Dorothy's death in 1979.